Estimated reading time: 2 minutes

 Loup Garou, Lugahu (n): In folklore, a human who takes the form of an animal, generally, at night; French Loup Garou ‘werewolf’.

-Loup Garou and other Trini folklore such as Papa Bois is an oral tradition meant to pass on the stories to the next generation.
+Loup Garou and other Trini folklore such as Papa Bois are an oral tradition meant to pass on the next generation’s stories.
 Other Trini phrases in the vernacular are Kote-si Kote-la, Light Candle, Sprawl Off, Jhorts, Sancoche, Kaka-Nay, Rum Jumbie.

 Featured Image by KongQueror.